 A sandy beach in a fantastic setting backed by red cliffs.
 You can hire sun loungers and umbrellas, enjoy a variety of water sports and taste the local dishes at a restaurant right on the beach with views of the sea and beyond.

 Olhos de Agua or 'Freshwater Beach' is a great family beach with good sand and swimming.
 The fishing village nearby has pretty houses, bars and restaurants, boat and fishing trips, good car parking and lifeguards on site in season.
 To the west are a number of secluded coves to explore each with its own caves and attractive cliffs.

 This is an ideal place for surfers, windsurfers and spectators who like to watch their energetic feats.
 Conditions are perfect and there is a large tidal lake.
 A long stroll is recommended along the sandy stretch of beach which is backed by dunes and fringed with pine trees.
 Visitors have a choice of bars and restaurants and there is a water sports centre, lifeguards and good car parking facilities.

 In true Caribbean style this sandy beach is lined with pinewoods and permanent wooden thatched sunshades.
 Visitors can enjoy feeling the waves break around their feet as they stroll the length of this extensive strand.

 Water sports, lifeguards, bar/restaurants and car parking are available.

-The Algarve is the perfect destination for families, with lots of fantastic waterparks, suitable for children of all ages.
+Villa holidays in the Algarve are the perfect destination for families, with lots of fantastic waterparks, suitable for children of all ages.
 For more aquatic endeavors, lots of the beaches offer water sports with ideal surfing conditions and banana boat rides!
 Spend the day at ZooMarine, an oceanographic theme park with lots of interesting and exotic marine creatures.
 The Algarve is the perfect place for to take a new sport, such as golf or tennis.
 A great opportunity to learn a new skill and create some family friendly competition!